 - freshly ground black pepper

-- Make the marinade: combine olive oil, chili powder, cumin, cayenne, lime, and salt in a bowl and submerge and coat the fish.
+- combine olive oil, chili powder, cumin, cayenne, lime, and salt in a bowl and submerge and coat the fish.
 Top with freshly ground black pepper.

 - Leave for 7-8 minutes, then flip the fish and coat and leave an additional 7-8 minutes.